History of Fez: Fez under the Almoravids and Almohads (11th-13th centuries)

 Ibn Tashfin finally captured the city definitively on 18 March 1070 (462 AH).
 (Other sources give the date as 1069.)
 There is some contradiction and uncertainty in historical sources, however, and some historians date the final conquest to 1074 or 1075.
 The Almoravids sacked the city and massacred many of the Zenata, although it seems that Fez itself did not suffer much long-term damage.
 In the same year of this conquest, Ibn Tashfin finally unified Madinat Fas and Al-'Aliya into one city.
 The walls dividing them were destroyed, bridges connecting them were built or renovated, and a new circuit of walls was constructed that encompassed both cities.
 A kasbah (citadel), later known as the Kasbah Bou Jeloud, was built at the western edge of the city (just west of Bab Bou Jeloud today) to house the city's governor and garrison.
 With the help of engineers from Cordoba, Ibn Tashfin also upgraded the city's water supply system by creating additional canals branching off from the main canals made earlier by Dunas Ibn Hamama.
 Under the patronage of the later Almoravid emir Ali Ibn Yusuf the largest expansion and renovation of the Great Mosque of al-Qarawiyyin took place between 1134 and 1143.
 Although the capital was moved to Marrakesh under the Almoravids, Fez acquired a reputation for Maliki legal scholarship and remained an important centre of trade and industry.
 Almoravid impact on the city's structure was such that Yusuf Ibn Tashfin is sometimes considered to be the second founder of Fez.

 In 1145 or 1146 the Almohad leader Abd al-Mu'min besieged and conquered the city during the Almohad overthrow of the Almoravids.
 The city, led by the Almoravid governor Yahya Ibn al-Sahrawiyya, resisted fiercely and the city was only taken after a hard siege during which the Almohads cut off the city's water supply.
 The besiegers finally entered the city with the help of 'Abdallah Ibn Khiyyar al-Jayyani, the local Almoravid financial administrator (mushrif), who switched his allegiance and opened the gates to them.
-Due to the ferocious resistance they encountered, the victorious Almohads retaliated demolished the city's fortifications, massacred most of the Almoravids, and destroyed many houses.
+Due to the ferocious resistance they encountered, the victorious Almohads retaliated by demolishing the city's fortifications, massacring most of the Almoravids, and destroying many houses.